+FUS Aggregation Assays.
 Spontaneous FUS fibrillization (i.e., in the absence of preformed fibril seeds) was initiated as described previously (16).
-Briefly, 1 μ g TEV protease was added to GST-TEV-FUS (3 μ M) in FUS assembly buffer (50 mM Tris-HCl, pH 8, 200 mM trehalose, 1 mM DTT, and 20 mM glutathione) (37, 38, 93).
-Spontaneous FUS fibrillization reactions were incubated at 25 °C with or without the indicated concentration of each Kap β 2 variant, and turbidity was used to assess fibrillization by measuring absorbance at 395 nm.
+Briefly, 1 μg TEV protease was added to GST-TEV-FUS (3 μM) in FUS assembly buffer (50 mM Tris-HCl, pH 8, 200 mM trehalose, 1 mM DTT, and 20mM glutathione) (37,38,93).
+Spontaneous FUS fibrillization reactions were incubated at 25 °C with or without the indicated concentration of each Kapβ2 variant, and turbidity was used to assess fibrillization by measuring absorbance at 395nm.
 The absorbance was normalized to that of FUS plus buffer control to determine the relative extent of aggregation.
-Disaggregation assays were performed similarly, where FUS aggregation was initiated with TEV in the absence of Kap β 2.
-After 60 min of aggregation, equal volumes were added to each condition containing the appropriate ratios of buffer and Kap β 2 to reach the indicated final concentration multiplying by 100.
-For disaggregation experiments, the background-subtracted reading from the timepoint immediately before Kap β 2 addition was set to 100 for each condition, and subsequent readings were normalized to their own initial standard.
-For fibrillization assays, the area under the curve (AUC) for the first 90 min of fibrillization was used to calculate the IC ${50}$ by dividing the AUC for each condition by the AUC for FUS alone and multiplying by 100 to calculate a normalized percent aggregation.
-The same data treatment was used for disaggregation assays, where the AUC for the first 40 min after addition of Kap β 2 or buffer was used to calculate the EC ${50}$.
-AUC, IC ${50}$, and EC ${50}$ were calculated using GraphPad Prism by fitting data to a nonlinear regression using a normalized response and a variable slope.
+Disaggregation assays were performed similarly, where FUS aggregation was initiated with TEV in the absence of Kapβ2.
+After 60 minutes of aggregation, equal volumes were added to each condition containing the appropriate ratios of buffer and Kapβ2 to reach the indicated final concentration.

+To analyze data, the reading from the first timepoint was subtracted from every subsequent reading.
+Then, for each aggregation experiment, the maximum absorbance value for FUS alone was set as 100, and all other values were normalized to that standard by dividing the raw, background-subtracted value by the maximum value for FUS alone and multiplying by 100.
+For disaggregation experiments, the background-subtracted reading from the time point immediately before Kapβ2 addition was set to 100 for each condition, and subsequent readings were normalized to their own initial standard.
+For aggregation assays, the area under the curve (AUC) for the first 90 minutes of aggregation was used to calculate the IC50 by dividing the AUC for each condition by the AUC for FUS alone and multiplying by 100 to calculate a normalized percent aggregation.
+The same data treatment was used for disaggregation assays, where the AUC for the first 40 minutes after addition of Kap $\beta$ 2 or buffer was used to calculate the EC ${50}$ .
+AUC, IC ${50}$ , and EC ${50}$ were calculated using GraphPad Prism by fitting data to a non-linear regression using a normalized response and a variable slope.